Last Updated on

-In this section, I’ll be going over some blogging best practices so you can start your blog right.
+In this section, I’ll be going over some blog best practices so you can start your blog right.

 Even if you have a blog started already, I recommend skimming through this section just to make sure you’ve hit all the points.

 1. Choose a Simple Blog Design

 In fact, you can brand your blog yourself by paying attention to a few key aspects.

 Color & Typography